Once the first catboats had been built in the US around the 1850´s it didn´t take long before new type of

 The Catkreuzers (= catcruisers)

-the board was removed or it was to be left down.
-The cabin height of this tiny boat was only 1.10m and only smaller type sailors could sit in an upright position.
-Room for storage was under the cockpit benches and cabin benches and in the small room in the front .
+the board was removed or it was left down.
+The cabin height of this tiny boat was only 3.6 ft. and only smaller sailors could sit in an upright position.
+Room for storage was under the cockpit

+and cabin benches, and in a small area in the bow.
 It is not known, if this design had ever been built.

 This boat had been built at the Berkholz & Gärsch boatshop in Friedrichshagen at the lake Müggelsee.

 In 1914 the famous yacht builder Abeking & Rasmussen presented the Henry Rasmussen design of the Kleiner Catkreuzer (= small

 catcruiser).
 At an overall length of only 14.8 ft.
 Rasmussen had incorporated an astonishing amount in the boat.
 This catboat was designed as a long keel boat that offered a

 roomy cabin with berths of sufficient length.
 Typical for A & R designs: all metal parts and fittings were especially made

 by A&R, from the chainplates for the shrouds, the jiffy reefing for the boom to the all brass vent fitting - to mention but a few.

 According to A&R´s list of the building numbers eight boats of this type had been built in the period between 1914 and 1922.
 The boat with building